ArdentEmpiricist/text_analysis/README.md

 Uses chrono (https://crates.io/crates/chrono) to track time.

-**Warning:** Doesn't ouput error if files could not be read and are subsequently ignored.
+**Warning:** Doesn't ouput error if files could not be read and errors are subsequently ignored.
+May panic at (oddly formated) PDF-files.

 **To install:** clone the repository and build from source or use ```cargo install text_analysis```.